On The RoadMovieiconOn The Road, Finally

 Coppola realized the immensity of the project.
 Coppola told reporter David Gritten in 1997 that he originally wanted to shoot On the Road in black and white on 16 mm film.
 Coppola said, "I tried to make it, but couldn't get the money...
 Now it keeps becoming more important."

-Kerouac wrote what came to be known as On The Road on a 'scroll' in 3 weeks in 1951 (though that was not the first version).
+Kerouac wrote what came to be known as On The Road on a 120 foot 'scroll' in 3 weeks in 1951.
 The book was finally published in 1957 by Viking.
 Gilbert Millstein praised the book in his review for the New York Times Book Review (though he was not the regular book reviewer) starting the review off with the following:

 On the Road" is the second novel by Jack Kerouac, and its publication is a historic occasion in so far as the exposure of an authentic work of art is of any great moment in an age in which the attention is fragmented and the sensibilities are blunted by the superlatives of fashion (multiplied a millionfold by the speed and pound of communications). [read the complete 1957 review here]